Ly0n/awesome-robotic-tooling/README.md

 * [jitsi-meet](https://github.com/jitsi/jitsi-meet) - Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application
 * [mattermost](https://github.com/mattermost/mattermost-server) - is an open source, private cloud, Slack-alternative
 * [openproject](https://github.com/opf/openproject) - is the leading open source project management software
-* [hackmd](https://hackmd.io) - Online Real-time collaborate on team documentation in markdown
+* [hackmd](https://github.com/codimd/server) - Open Source Online Real-time collaborate on team documentation in markdown
 * [leantime](https://github.com/Leantime/leantime) - Leantime is a lean project management system for innovators
 * [gitter](https://gitlab.com/gitlab-org/gitter/webapp) - Gitter is a chat and networking platform that helps to manage, grow and connect communities through messaging, content and discovery.